 I am a geographer and Lecturer in Disaster Management in the Humanitarian and Conflict Response Institute (HCRI), University of Manchester.
 I teach international disaster management, theory and practice, and critical studies of geographic information systems (GIS) and disaster management.
-My research interests include critical GIS, GIScience, community mapping and disaster risk reduction, digital humanitarianism, volunteered geographic information (VGI), citizen science, and spatial knowledge production.
+My research interests include critical GIS, GIScience, community mapping and disaster risk reduction, digital humanitarianism, volunteered geographic information (VGI), citizen science, queer geographies, and spatial knowledge production.

 I was previously a Postdoctoral Research Fellow in the UWA School of Agriculture and Environment at the University of Western Australia, investigating approaches to geographic information sharing between stakeholders and village farmers in the South Pacific for improved agricultural livelihoods and climate change adaptation .